aryeelab/guideseq/README.md

 ## Running Analysis Steps Individually

+In addition to end-to-end pipeline analysis functionality, the guideseq package also allows for every step fo the analysis to be run individually.
+Here we have detailed the required inputs and expected outputs of each step.

 ### `demultiplex` Pooled Multi-Sample Sequencing (Manifest Required)

 - **Functionality**: Given undemultiplexed sequence files and sample barcodes specified in the manifest, output the demultiplexed sample-specific reads in FASTQ format.
 Files are outputted to the `output_folder/consolidated` folder.